OrganicMonkeyMotion/mixamo-rig-joint-constraint/README.md

 I am working on collision detection and other tools, but it occured to me if this was a problem with bone joint rotations, then why not simply put bone constraints on the joints?
 Seemed to work a treat to remove some of the collisions, since they were (root cause) because of wrist over rotations especially.

 The attached script applies a set of bone rotation limits (based upon humans and so representative of the source armature in the mixamo world view).

-Add or subtract as many or few bones, since you may not need constrain all bones to solve the collisions you're seeing.
+Add or subtract as many or few bones, to/from "bone_constraints" dictionary, since you may not need constrain all bones to solve the collisions you're seeing.

 Have fun animating.